State and Local Policy Database

 Overview

 The State of Texas allows its local jurisdictions to adopt and amend building energy codes that are at least as stringent as the Texas Building Energy Code.
 The minimum state standard for single-family residential construction must comply with the 2015 International Residential Code (IRC).
 All other residential and commercial building construction must comply with the 2015 International Energy Conservation Code (IECC).
-San Antonio has adopted the 2018 IRC and 2018 IECC, effective October 2018.
+San Antonio has adopted the 2021 IECC, effective February 2023.
 State-funded building construction must comply with ASHRAE 90.1-2013.
 To learn more about the building energy code requirements for the State of Texas, please visit the State Policy Database.

 Commercial